 State Office for Assessment and Monitoring of the long-term care insurance // Le gouvernement luxembourgeois

-Dependency assessments within the framework of the health crisis (Last update 05/10/2020)
+Dependency assessments within the framework of the health crisis: Last update 08/01/2021

 In the context of the COVID-19 coronavirus pandemic and following the instructions and measures announced by the Government, the State Office for Assessment and Monitoring (AEC) of the long-term care insurance has taken a certain number of measures in relation to its target audience in order to ensure the best health for the elderly and those in need of protection.

-Procedures have been adapted to the current situation in order to guarantee quality service and to process incoming requests.
+Our procedures are continuously adapted to the health situation in order to ensure the continuity of the public service, to guarantee a quality service and to process incoming and urgent requests.